LibrariesHacked/schema-librarydata/docs/physical-visits.md

 Combined with a completed [libraries](/libraries) dataset, this data could be used to answer questions such as:

 - How many libraries are 'on' the high street, or in other areas?
-- Do physical visits differ between libraries that are on the high street and those that are not?
+- Do physical visits differ between libraries that are on the high street, and those that are not?
 - Does declining (or rising) use of retail in different areas match that of visits to the local library?

 ### Future enhancements